HuMiTriet/Java_project_group_15/README.md

 ## other things to know

+- SNAPSHOT is the work in progress of a program.
+Without this word the program is assumed to be finished => stable release

 - mvn clean test vs mvn surefire:test the first command on the left will compile the current project and run test on it.
 The second on the right will only run the test on the most recent build